 When a caretaker knows their patient, medical issues become easier to spot.
 This allows the provider to remedy them before they become serious.
 They can administer medicine or call the hospital in emergency situations.

-A CDPAP home care provider can provide any form of necessary care.
+A CDPAP home caregiver for elderly can provide any form of necessary care.
 This reduces the number of specialized personnel that need to enter the home and allows for a more complete care program that other providers may not be authorized to do.

 Having the same care provider show up every day also reduces the risk of infection.
 They won’t be exposed to as many different strains of germs.